 Earlier we explained which Docker images and repos you can use, depending on the framework and OS you have chosen.
-For instance, if you want to use ASP.NET Core (Linux or Windows), the image to use is microsoft/dotnet:2.2-aspnetcore-runtime.
+For instance, if you want to use ASP.NET Core (Linux or Windows), the image to use is mcr.microsoft.com/dotnet/core/aspnet:2.2.
 Therefore, you just need to specify what base Docker image you will use for your container.
-You do that by adding FROM microsoft/dotnet:2.2-aspnetcore-runtime to your Dockerfile.
+You do that by adding FROM mcr.microsoft.com/dotnet/core/aspnet:2.2 to your Dockerfile.
 This will be automatically performed by Visual Studio, but if you were to update the version, you update this value.